 Here are the 10 things we love about Speechling — and a few things thing we don’t — in a nutshell.

 - It’s totally free for most features (and thus most people).

-- You get feedback from a real, human tutor, for free (or for a low cost at higher volume) — mind-blowing.
+- You get feedback from a real, human tutor, for free (or for a low cost at a higher volume) — mind-blowing.

 - The business is a non-profit, with the goal of democratising education (particularly for English language learners)

 - The app is really slick.
 It feels like a really modern web app.
 (The geek in me suspects it’s built on React JS and React Native, though I forgot to confirm this!)

 - You can learn 11 languages, including some variants, and the interface changes based on your target language.
 And there are more languages to come!